Is CBD Oil Legal In Scotland?

 CBD Laws In Scotland

-It is worth remembering that, although CBD is legal in Scotland and the UK, marijuana is not.
+It is also worth remembering that, although CBD is legal in Scotland, marijuana is not.

-The Medicines and Healthcare Products Regulatory Agency view CBD as a medicinal compound that can be considered for use as medicine.
-Today, doctors in Scotland can prescribe CBD to their patients, however, CBD is also available for recreational use.
+The Medicines and Healthcare Products Regulatory Agency view CBD as a medicinal compound.
+Today, doctors in Scotland can prescribe CBD to their patients.
+However, CBD is also available for recreational use.

 CBD Products & Contents

-CBD products can contain a wide variety of ingredients, largely due to the broad and varied nature of the CBD market.
+CBD products can contain a wide variety of ingredients, largely due to the extremely broad nature of the CBD market.

-Our primary concern today is the contents of the CBD itself.
+Our primary concern today is the content of the CBD itself.

-Cannabidiol or CBD is usually extracted from the hemp plant for commercial use.
-Unlike marijuana, which contains high levels of THC, hemp contains far more CBD than THC.
+Cannabidiol or CBD is extracted from the hemp plant for commercial use.
+The resulting compound will contain large amounts of CBD and little to no THC.

 Where To Buy CBD Products

-Since CBD oil is legal, it is easily available in many drug stores and health shops.
+Since CBD is legal it is easily available in many drug stores and health shops across Scotland.
+The best manufacturers offer home delivery from their extensive webstores.

 Although the FSS regulates all CBD products available in the market, it is important to only buy CBD oil from a trusted and reputable source.